-Mr. Dreibelbis regularly advises energy companies, financial institutions, private equity firms, and project developers on a variety of transactions and regulatory matters.
+Mr. Dreibelbis advises energy companies, financial institutions, private equity firms, and project developers on a variety of transactional and regulatory matters.

 Mr. Dreibelbis’ experience includes advising:

-• Middle East national oil company in connection with the development and financing of a world-scale carbon capture project
+• A private equity-backed midstream infrastructure company in connection with the project development and financing of a carbon capture project in the Midwest

 • Vault 44.01 on CO2 transportation and sequestration services agreements to service ethanol plants in the Midwest

-• Brookfield Renewable on the formation of its joint venture with California Resource Corporation, creating a carbon management partnership focused on carbon capture and sequestration development
+• Brookfield on the formation of its Carbon Terravault joint venture with California Resource Corporation, creating a carbon management partnership focused on carbon capture and sequestration development

 • Flow Carbon on the tokenization of carbon offset credits in the voluntary offset market